Skip to main content

 3.2 Event Type: values

 The last values payload in the stream represents the final output and state snapshot.
 Aion Server uses it to update task state and determine the final terminal response if one has not already been sent.
-Output mapping follows the same precedence as Section 2.1, with one addition: (3) If neither a2a_outbox nor messages exist Aion Server constructs an A2A Message using accumulated streamed deltas collected in the "aion:stream-delta" artifact via messages mode (see Section 3.3).
+Output mapping follows the same precedence as Section 2.1.
+If neither the SDK-managed response buffer nor a2a_outbox is populated, Aion Server may construct an A2A Message using accumulated streamed deltas collected in the "aion:stream-delta" artifact via messages mode (see Section 3.3).

 3.3 Event Type: messages